Title 902 | Chapter 020 | Regulation 150REG

 Provide services in accordance with all federal and state laws and administrative regulations applicable to emergency service entities;2.

-Acknowledge the existence of, and its familiarity with the terms of, the transfer agreement between the facility and an acute care hospital; and5.
+Acknowledge the existence of, and its familiarity with, the terms of4.5.

 Transport the patient to the hospital that is party to the transfer agreement, unless otherwise directed by the patient.(5)